Nova Scotia PNP program 2023

 Skilled Worker Stream

-This immigration stream is for skilled workers who have got a job offer from an eligible employer of the province.
+This immigration stream is for skilled workers who have got a job offer from an eligible employer in the province.
 Immigrants in skilled, semi-skilled, and low-skilled occupations may be eligible to apply.

 Following is the minimum requirements to be eligible for this stream:

-- Have a full-time permanent job offer from a province employer;
+- Have a full-time permanent job offer from a provincial employer;

 - Have at least one year of work experience that is directly related to the job;